 Our market leading position and economies of scale enable us to offer a wide selection of authentic upscale products at competitive prices.
-Through our largescale product selection and sourcing, we have built a rich and continuously expanding proprietary database on upscale products that guides our authentication professionals and in turn strengthens our authentication capabilities.
+Through our large-scale product selection and sourcing, we have built a rich and continuously expanding proprietary database on upscale products that guides our authentication professionals and in turn strengthens our authentication capabilities.
 Leveraging on our large and growing customer database built through years of compiling and analyzing customer behavioral data, we have been able to source, fulfill and offer highly sought-after products on our platform and to continuously improve our merchandising strategies, as well as our targeted marketing and product recommendation efforts.

 We believe we are a highly trusted platform for upscale products among Chinese consumers.
 Customers come to us for authentic upscale products and our comprehensive customer services.
 Supported by our large proprietary database, experienced authentication professionals and stringent product sourcing and examination protocols, we aim to ensure the authenticity of every product offered on our platform.
-Leveraging on our rich experience in the upscale product retail industry, we have built a comprehensive authentication database, which, as of December 31, 2014, contained detailed product information covering over 750 domestic and international brands.
+Leveraging on our rich experience in the upscale product retail industry, we have built a comprehensive authentication database, which, as of June 30, 2015, contained detailed product information covering more than 900 domestic and international brands.
 The comprehensive customer services provided by our dedicated customer service and sales representatives, as well as by our after-sales repair and maintenance professionals, also contribute to our customers' trust.

 We have attracted a large and loyal customer base with high spending power, which lays a solid foundation for future cross-selling opportunities.
 We target and attract a large addressable market comprised of mostly affluent urban consumers in China with rapidly growing size and average spending power.
 Leveraging on our business intelligence system, deep industry insights, merchandizing talent and dedication for customer services, we believe we exert strong influence over our customers' purchase decisions while guiding their shopping preferences.
 We have continued to realize cross-selling opportunities from our existing customer base by creating more diversified sales formats and increasing our product offerings.
 We have invested substantially in building mobile applications that are dedicated to delivering an engaging mobile shopping experience.
 Sales through our mobile applications have grown significantly since its launch in December 2013.
-In the fourth quarter of 2014, 23.9% of our net GMV came from our mobile applications, compared with 1.1% in the first quarter of 2014.
+In the second quarter of 2015, 49.5% of our GMV came from our mobile applications, compared with 1.4% in the second quarter of 2014.

-Our net revenues were RMB320.0 million in 2012, RMB608.5 million in 2013 and RMB1,069.6 million (US\$174.8 million) in 2014.
-We had net loss of RMB17.0 million in 2012, RMB29.1 million in 2013 and RMB119.6 million (US\$19.5 million) in 2014.
+Our net revenues were RMB320.0 million in 2012, RMB608.5 million in 2013 and RMB1,069.6 million (US\$172.5 million) in 2014.
+Our net revenues were RMB382.6 million in the first half of 2014 and RMB568.9 million (US\$91.8 million) in the first half of 2015.
+We had net loss of RMB17.0 million in 2012, RMB29.1 million in 2013 and RMB119.6 million (US\$19.3 million) in 2014.
+We had net loss of RMB20.7 million in the first half of 2014 and RMB80.3 million (US\$13.0 million) in the first half of 2015.